union-imgcross icon

 • The maternity leave is guaranteed as long as the person has been employed and has paid their social security contributions.

-• Women can avail of 80% of their pay with leave up to 14 weeks, except in Geneva.
+• Women can avail of 80% of their pay with leave of up to 14 weeks, except in Geneva.

 • In Geneva, the leave allowance is 16 weeks.
 There is no concept of legal paternity leave, yet some companies do give it at their discretion.